The Ultimate Guide to Staying Safe Online in the Age of AI

 Password managers store your login details in a secure, encrypted vault.
 They create strong, unique passwords that you don't have to remember or write down.
 This stops hackers from easily breaking into your accounts.

 Look for a tool that uses end-to-end encryption and works with your devices.
-Many password managers now use AI to warn you about weak or reused passwords and suggest new, stronger ones.
+Many password managers now utilize AI to alert you to weak or reused passwords and suggest new, stronger alternatives.
 Good password managers also alert you if your saved passwords are found in a data breach.

 Benefits of using a password manager: